Asian Flower Customs, Traditions, and Symbolisms

 1. Graduations

-Graduations hold special significance in Asian cultures, where academic achievements are held in high regard.
-The tradition of gifting flowers at these ceremonies thus becomes more than a simple congratulatory act but a key practice in Asian floral etiquette.
-By presenting a graduation bouquet, you can express collective joy and respect for your recipient’s milestone.
+Graduations hold special significance in Asian cultures, where academic achievements are highly valued.
+The tradition of gifting flowers at these ceremonies becomes more than just a congratulatory act; it’s a key practice in Asian floral etiquette.
+By presenting a bouquet flower for graduation, you can express collective joy and respect for your recipient’s milestone.

 2. Birthdays